-So my editor, Blanche Mirepoix, tells me I should write a description here—even though I just wrote the words "deep," "fried," and "stuffing."
+Deep-fried stuffing, bumped up with poultry seasoning and Parmesan cheese, then breaded and dipped.
 Dip these perfect, crispy globes in gravy.
 Or cranberry sauce.
 Or peanut butter.
 It does not matter what.

 This recipe takes regular stuffing and just blows it up.
 It features quinoa, yes; plus an all-star supporting cast that includes butternut squash, zucchini, cranberries, and dried apricots.
 And did I mention it’s vegetarian and gluten-free?
 Boom!

 This casserole looks to the future by reaching back into the past.
 It’s a from-scratch green bean casserole that borrows from French onion soup’s ancient traditions.
-The caramelized onions, the Gruyere cheese.
-Yes, please.
+The caramelized onions, the Gruyere cheese, the nutmeg, the thyme…yes, please.

 Offer mascarpone mashed potatoes to uncle Ned, and you know what's coming: “I don’t know about Nascar and a pony, but I could sure use some mashed potatoes.”
 Good times.
 Creamy mascarpone cheese gives this make-ahead casserole a terrific buttery texture and helps develop the golden-brown crust.

 Do not try this at home!
 I'm sorry, DO try it at home.
 This homemade 'shine is completely legal and safe...when consumed within reason.
-But it tastes like apple pie, so watch out.
+But flavored with cloves and cinnamon sticks, it tastes like apple pie, so watch out.

-You’ve enjoyed apples in your pie and in your moonshine.
+Okay, so you've enjoyed apples in your pie and in your moonshine.
 Now let fall's favorite fruit sidle up to your turkey and say hello.
-This spiced apple chutney is the perfect partner for roasted meats.
+This spiced apple chutney—fragrant with ginger and star anise--is the perfect partner for roasted meats.
 After Turkey Day, try it with grilled or broiled pork chops.
 It’s a winner all year long.